marktext/marktext/docs/MARKDOWN_SYNTAX.md

 **Right-align the text in a column**

-To right-align the text in a column, add a colon to the middle of the dashes in the row beneath the header.
+To right-align the text in a column, add a colon to the right of the dashes in the row beneath the header.

 ```markdown
 | Option | Description |